hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/product.md

 ### Segment Layer

-Under our Environment directory, a simmilar structure has been created for our Segment layer too.
+Under our Environment directory, a similar structure has been created for our Segment layer too.
 The Segment layer provides an a mechanism to further separate out configuration within a given Environment.
 A single development Environment may contain unique Segments for each developer on a project for instance.
 For our needs today however, we've opted to go with the `default` segment name.
 We could create a `shared` Segment directory too, however in this instance we'll only be using the one Segment so its unnecessary.

 ### Tiers

 Tiers - whilst not considered a layer - offer a final scope of configuration separation specifically for Components.
 Tiers are an expansion on the concept of a modular 3-tier architecture design.
-Not merely a way to group together components that operate together, Tier's offer a way to separate and secure components from eachother.
+Not merely a way to group together components that operate together, Tier's offer a way to separate and secure components from each other.
 For instance its common to place all "management" components into their own tier, which can then be tightly controlled, whilst components in a "web" tier might be publicly available.

-Inside of our Product each of the new files defines only it's layer's `Name` and `Id` to distinguish them from eachother, and the solution file also configures an empty `Tiers` object.
+Inside of our Product each of the new files defines only it's layer's `Name` and `Id` to distinguish them from each other, and the solution file also configures an empty `Tiers` object.
 Though this could have been defined on any Layer, assigning it here means that it will become a part of every Solution for our `phonedir` Product.

 ```json
 {